Modeling and detecting resonant tides of exotic compact objects: Outlook

 \section{Outlook}

-We derived an expression for phase shif in the Newtonian limit for circular orbits and spinless components and tested it in a Fisher analysis for the specific model of a reflecting surface.
-We believe that the dependence on the distance from the horizon and mass ranges for which the phase shift is significant give a robust order of magnitude estimate, that is more generally applicable, and deserves further investigation:
+We derived an expression for the phase shift due to a tidal resonance in the Newtonian limit for circular orbits and spinless components and tested it in a Fisher analysis for the specific model of a reflecting surface.
+We believe that the dependence on the distance from the horizon and mass ranges for which the phase shift is significant are a robust order of magnitude estimate, that is more generally applicable:

-First, the result for the variance of the phase shift is robust under certain well-motivated changes of wave-forms.
-We have performed Fisher matrix calculations for large aligned component spins and quasi-circular orbits for an inspiraling object with internal structure (neutron star wave-form) circling the central ECO and all agree within the same orders of magnitude.
-Therefore we believe our result gives a trustworthy qualitative indication that a similar phase shift can play a role even for small mass ratios with eccentric orbits.
-Nevertheless, based on our results, it would be particularly interesting to perform a more detailed analysis for intermediate mass ratio systems with the potential to be seen by ET.
-As the phase shift is largest for small mass ratios, it would also be very interesting to perform a study of the effects for EMRI systems with LISA-targeted wave-forms in the future.
+First, we have also performed Fisher matrix calculations including aligned component spins as well as varying cut-off frequencies and the outcomes agree to the same order of magnitude.
+We believe this gives a qualitative indication that a similar phase shift can play a similar role also when other complications such as eccentric orbits are taken into account.
+Nevertheless, based on our results, it would be interesting to perform a more detailed analysis for smaller mass ratio systems.
+In particular, it would be interesting to perform a study of the effects for EMRI systems with LISA-targeted wave-forms in the future.

 Second, the toy model of purely reflecting boundary conditions near the horizon allows to have a particular value of the phase shift depending on a minimum of parameters, but the method is more generally valid.
 For other objects for which the Love numbers and QNMs scale with redshift $z \sim \log \epsilon$ in a similar way as for the surface $k \sim 1/\log \epsilon$ and $M \omega \approx \log \epsilon$, we expect a similar outcome.
-In general however, the reflection coefficient $\mathcal R$ of a compact object will be smaller than unity, and therefore the phase shift we derived is an upper bound on the effect caused by resonant excitation of the fundamental QNM in those models.
+In general however, the reflection coefficient $\mathcal R$ of a compact object will be smaller than unity, and therefore the phase shift we derived is likely an upper bound on the effect caused by resonant excitation of the fundamental QNM in those models.
 It would be interesting to investigate more general models of compact objects and run a Fisher analysis including the QNMs and Love numbers as free parameters, instead of keeping them fixed by the relation to $\log \epsilon$.
-We leave that to future work.

 Third, we focused on resonant excitation of the fundamental quadrupolar frequency $\omega_{n \ell m} = \omega_{022}$.
 Other modes can play a role as well but the value of the phase shift is maximal for the quadrupole modes $\ell = 2$.
 Higher multipoles $\ell$ give a smaller contribution to the phase shift, as was indicated in \eqref{eq: higher order PS}.